Accurate quantum-centric simulations of supramolecular interactions: Results

 Next we analyze the effect of extending the active space on the predicted binding energy via the inclusion of virtual orbitals with carbon 3s and 3p character.
 First, in Fig.~\ref{fig: Figure 6}, we explore the performance of HCI in this extended (16e,24o) active space.
 Here, HCI is used in place of CASCI due to the fact that the (16e,24o) active space is prohibitively expensive in conventional CASCI simulations.
 Figure~\ref{fig: Figure 6}a shows active-space calculations with HCI, CCSD, and CCSD(T).
 The CCSD(T) (16e,24o) curve, in good agreement with CCSD (16e,24o), is substantially more attractive than in the (16e,16o) active space, predicting a binding energy of -0.136 kcal/mol at 4.000 $\text{\AA}$.
 The size of the (16e,24o) active space prevents us from significantly lowering the parameter $\varepsilon_1$ which results in the underestimation of the total energy in HCI (16e,24o) calculations.
 In particular, at 3.834 {\AA} distance the HCI (16e,24o) calculations underestimate the binding energy by 0.094 kcal/mol comparing to CCSD(T) (16e,24o), as visible in Fig.~\ref{fig: Figure 6}b.
 Note that HCI (16e,24o) calculations were carried out over four distances (3.667, 3.750, 3.834, and 3.900 $\text{\AA}$).
 Within the target accuracy of the present work the prediction of HCI (16e,24o) binding energies for other geometries around the CCSD(T) (16e,24o) minimum is dramatically more computationally expensive.

 We show the decrease in the SQD (16e,24o) total energy for the methane dimer at 3.638 $\text{\AA}$ with the increase of $|\widetilde{\chi}_b|$ from $5.0\cdot10^3$ to $8.5\cdot10^3$ in Fig.~\ref{fig: Figure 7}.
-The differences between the total energies predicted with SQD (16e,24o) and HCI (16e,24o) reduce from 40.8 milliHartree to 23.4 milliHartree when the $|\widetilde{\chi}_s|$ is increased from $5.0\cdot10^3$ to $8.5\cdot10^3$.
-This increase in the number of samples corresponds to an decrease of $1/d'\cdot10^6$ from 1.7 to 0.7.
-Here $d'$ is the number of the configurations with the contributions to the wavefunction that are higher than the threshold of $1.0\cdot10^{-8}$.
+The differences between the total energies predicted with SQD (16e,24o) and HCI (16e,24o) reduce from 31.8 milliHartree to 25.2 milliHartree when the $|\widetilde{\chi}_s|$ is increased from $5.0\cdot10^3$ to $8.5\cdot10^3$.
+The extrapolated total energy based on SQD (16e,24o) simulations with $|\tilde{\chi}_b|$ of $5.5\cdot10^3$, $6.5\cdot10^3$, $7.5\cdot10^3$, and $8.5\cdot10^3$ agrees with HCI (16e,24o) results within 2.12 milliHartree.
+Magnitude of the error estimate in extrapolation is $\pm$ 3.10 milliHartree.
 We believe that a further increase in the number of samples will allow us to advance the accuracy of SQD (16e,24o) calculations.
 To make SQD (16e,24o) calculations of the methane dimer more computationally feasible we are currently exploring parallelization options for calculations on this system as well as the analysis of the configurations with low contributions to the total energies.